 Highlights

-- The COX-IS outperforms gene signatures centered on T cell inflammation or IFN-γ-signalling and is predictive even in cancer types in which TMB or PDL1 are not associated with response
+- Predictive even in cancer types in which TMB or PDL1 are not associated with response

-- The COX-IS is widely prognostic even when adjusted for age, gender, tumor stage and other disease-specific features
+- Widely prognostic even when adjusted for age, gender, tumour stage and other disease-specific features

 The opportunity